Esri/arcgis-rest-js/README.md

 npm install && npm run build
 ```

-THis will install all dependencies and do an inital build.
+This will install all dependencies and do an initial build.
 Afterward, you can run any of the [demo apps](./demos/) by `cd`'ing by following the README for the specific demo.
 For a list of all available commands run `npm run`.

 For all packages: